Last Updated: January 25, 2021

 In the same tab, you’ll find Web Boost, which is supposed to speed up your browser by blocking auto-playing videos.
 You’ll need to download it separately from the suite.

 McAfee claims to be one of the best computer security solutions around.
 To justify this claim, it puts some serious effort into data protection.
 The result can be seen in the My Privacy tab.
-From there, you can manage your passwords, encrypt files, check what devices are connected to your network, set parental controls, and much more.
+From there, you can manage your passwords, shred files, check and secure the devices connected to your network, and protect yourself from ID theft.

 The last tab is My Info.
 It shows standard security information like product information, a log of suspicious activities on your device, and help and support information.

-Although McAfee has a nice set of features, they come short when compared to similar products.
-For example, you won’t find a VPN service in Total Protection.
+Although McAfee has a nice set of features, the bad news is some of them cost extra.
+For example, you won’t find a VPN service unless you choose the auto-renewal program.

 But let’s see what McAfee does have.